ei8fdb/Build-Low-Cost-User-Research-Lab/Why did we build a research studio.md

 - Ongoing commercial lab costs avoided
 - More lab access
 - Better specification will give researchers better data and reduce external need
-- On HO estate so potential T &amp; S spend reductions.
+- Located in Home Office buildings so less travel required
 - This level of spec would start to become more attractive to other departments and hence has more reuse and recharging capacity, should there be spare time available in the lab.

 -  Support costs